 7. Portable: Lightweight and Easy to Connect Anywhere

-To administer this test, simply roll the one of the two 8.4 pound-screeners on the wheeled-table into your pre-test lane and exam room to evaluate patients.
-Automated sensorimotor operates wirelessly using Wi-Fi connection so it is ready to go wherever your patient is.
+To administer both the screener and the test, simply roll up one of the lightweight VisionTracker™ devices on our specialized adjustable test tables in your pre-test lane and exam room to evaluate patients.
+The automated sensorimotor system operates wirelessly using a Wi-Fi connection so it is ready to go wherever your patient is.